Benchmarking LLM Privacy Recognition for Social Robot Decision Making: LLM Evaluation

 To further investigate why models prefer privacy-enhancing responses by default, we additionally examine the privacy orientation of the LLMs.
-As we see in Section~\ref{sec:user_study}, participant privacy orientation influences response preference.
+As shown in Section~\ref{sec:user_study}, participant privacy orientation influences response preferences.
 Therefore, we queried models to respond to the POS \cite{baruh2014more} in the same manner we presented this scale to participants.
-The results of this process are shown in Figure~\ref{fig:llm_pos}.
-We see that nearly all models rate \textit{privacy as a right} at the maximum (\textit{i.e.}, 5.00), with the exceptions Gemini 2.5 Flash, GPT-o3, and Mistral-7B-Instruct-v0.3 (4.67, 4.67, and 4.33, respectively).
-Similarly, nearly all models rate \textit{concern about privacy of others} at the maximum, except Qwen 3-32B and Llama 4 Scout (4.80 and 4.40, respectively).
-Among the remaining two subscales, \textit{concern about own informational privacy} and \textit{other-contingent privacy}, which are less meaningful from the perspective of an LLM, all models scored between 3.50 and 4.50 and between 3.50 and 5.00, respectively.
-To the extent that these results can be interpreted as privacy orientations of the LLMs, they show that all models are highly concerned with the privacy of users.
+The results of this process are presented in Figure~\ref{fig:llm_pos}.
+We see that nearly all models rate \textit{privacy as a right} at the maximum (\textit{i.e.}, 5.00), except Gemini 2.5 Flash, GPT-o3, and Mistral (4.67, 4.67, and 4.33, respectively).
+Similarly, nearly all models rate \textit{concern about privacy of others} at the maximum, except Qwen and Llama 4 Scout (4.80 and 4.40, respectively).
+Among the remaining two subscales, \textit{concern about own informational privacy} and \textit{other-contingent privacy}, which are less meaningful from the perspective of an LLM, all models scored between 3.50-4.50 and 3.50-5.00, respectively.
+To the extent that these results can be interpreted as privacy orientations of the LLMs, they indicate that all models are highly concerned with user privacy.